Fashawn: 2009–2012: Boy Meets World, XXL cover, and his collaboration album with Murs

 In 2009, Fashawn performed throughout the United States with various hip-hop acts, including separate tours with Ghostface Killah and The Grouch.
 On September 24, 2009, he released a project produced entirely by The Alchemist titled The Antidote to get fans hyped up for his debut solo album.
 On October 22, 2009, Fashawn released his first full-length album, titled Boy Meets World, which was produced entirely by Exile.
 The album received critical acclaim, and Fashawn was praised for his ability to articulate the inner struggles and dreams of a young kid growing up in a tough environment.
 XXL Magazine gave the album an XL rating, concluding Boy Meets World is a strong debut from such a young MC, and it resonates a lot more than the work of some rappers decades his senior."
 In March 2010, Fashawn appeared on the cover of XXL's Top 10 Freshmen issue, standing alongside Wiz Khalifa, J. Cole, Big Sean, Nipsey Hussle, Jay Rock, Freddie Gibbs, and among others.
 This represented a prestigious benchmark for upcoming rappers who demonstrated great potential and success.

-Between 2010 to 2011, Fashawn continued to embark on various tours with Wiz Khalifa, Talib Kweli, and Brother Ali.
+Between 2010 and 2011, Fashawn continued to embark on various tours with Wiz Khalifa, Talib Kweli, and Brother Ali.
 He also performed at the Paid Dues and Rock The Bells festivals alongside Blu and Exile.
 On February 16, 2011, he released a mixtape called Higher Learning Vol. 2, which spawned two videos, "Down That Road" and "Big Dreams" produced by J. Cole.

 On September 25, 2012, Fashawn and underground hip-hop legend Murs released a collaborative album called This Generation.
 Fashawn and Murs performed many tracks together at various shows to help promote the album, including Rock The Bells 2012.
 On November 17, 2012, Fashawn organized a hip-hop festival in his hometown of Fresno, California called Grizzly Fest 2012, which featured performances by himself, Murs, Husalah, Strong Arm Steady and many local talent and skateboarders.
 On November 20, 2012, he released the mixtape Champagne & Styrofoam Cups which included the song "Medicine Man" featuring Wiz Khalifa.